davidf03/hcdocs/README.md

 All attribute values should be surrounded by quotes.

-Attributes whose values are strings should not use `v-bind:` or its short-hand `:` with the value quoted as a string.
+Attributes whose values are strings should not use `v-bind:` or its shorthand `:` with the value quoted as a string.

 The closing bracket of the opening tag should be placed on the line following the attribute list, and at the same indentation depth as the tag name itself, rather than immediately after the last attribute or at some other indentation.
 This is critical for at-a-glance legibility, and provides text-editors the option to collapse attribute lists and contained content independently of each other.
 See the following malformed, and corrected, examples: